 ABRSM Music Theory

-Some people stop ABRSM courses at grade 6 as they need you to pass the grade 5 theory exam before you can sit your grade 6,7 or 8 practical exam.
+Specific to ABRSM, there is a requirement to pass your grade 5 music theory exam before you can progress to grade 6,7 or 8 practical exams.